developer-hchan/Blackjack_Strategy_Simulation/README.md

 Here is the link on how to create and activate a Python environment using Python's builtin venv:\
 https://docs.python.org/3/library/venv.html

-  * **NOTE:** It is recommended to name your venv ".venv" becaues it will automatically be ignored by the .gitignore.
+  * **NOTE:** It is recommended to name your venv ".venv" because it will automatically be ignored by the .gitignore.

 2. After activating your venv, run the following command in the terminal to perform an editable install.
   * **Note:** You need to be in the root of the project directory.